| |

 Most commercial airlines roll the cost of snacks and drinks right back into your ticket.
 If you fly Frontier, you are getting the bare bones on a budget.
 Since we are gluten-free and have specific drink preferences, it never made financial sense for us to be paying for it!

-If you’re going to fly Frontier, you will likely not be bringing suitcases.
+If you’re flying Frontier, you won’t likely be bringing suitcases.
 Frontier charges by the bag and increases the price of each bag the closer you get to your flight.
 By squeezing clothes into a book bag, you can avoid paying these fees.
 You can carry two personal items for free, but be sure to refer to the Frontier website for the dimensions.

 Child airfare prices were a product of yesteryear for domestic American flights.
 Finding a deal is possible, but it usually takes a ton of research and a little bit of good luck.
-The air industry has established a new normal– if they are two or older, there are no discounts, and no one flies free.
+The airline industry has established a new normal —if you are 2 or older, there are no discounts, and no one flies free.
 Luckily, Frontier is changing the child policy and allowing kids to fly free.

 Can kids fly free on Frontier Airlines?

-The good news is that yes, they now can.
+The good news is that yes, they can now.
 While we’ve become pros at securing cheap flights, nothing beats free airfare for children.

 The thought of flying at no cost sounds like a pipe dream.
 However, it is now possible due to Frontier Airlines’ new promotion: Kids Fly Free!
 For only $60, kids fly free all year by joining the Frontier Discount Den travel club.

-Attention parents– this is not a drill.
+Attention, parents —this is not a drill.
 Your little children will fly free ALL year.
-There IS small print– notably limited dates (primarily Tuesdays and Wednesdays), you must purchase a membership to their discount club, and there is no guarantee how long that this will last.
+There IS small print, notably limited dates (primarily Tuesdays and Wednesdays), you must purchase a membership to their discount club, and there is no guarantee how long this will last.

 But currently on Frontier Airlines?